 Section 10.
 For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.
 For the purpose of this Article, the calendar quarters shall be defined as beginning with the first full pay period in January through March 31, April 1 through June 30, July 1 through September 30, and October 1 through the last full pay period of the leave calendar year, which is the pay period that includes December 31.
-For employees of the State System of Higher Education, the calendar quarter for the purpose of this Article shall be defined as beginning with the first full pay period in January through the pay period that includes March 31, the first full pay period in April through the pay period that includes June 30, the first full pay period in July through the pay period that includes September 30, and the first full pay period in October through the pay period that includes December 31.
+For employees of the Pennsylvania State System of Higher Education, the calendar quarter for the purpose of this Article shall be defined as beginning with the first full pay period in January through the pay period that includes March 31, the first full pay period in April through the pay period that includes September 30, the first full pay period in July through the pay period that includes September 30, the first full pay period in July through the pay period that includes September 30, the first full pay period in July through the pay period that includes September 30, the first full pay period in July through the pay period that includes September 30, and the first full pay period in October through the pay period that includes December 31.